vishalkevin11/vishalkevin11/README.md

 ### Hello there 👋

-- 🔭 I’m currently working on a Flutter app
+- 🔭 I’m currently working on a - Flutter app
-- 🌱 I’m currently learning Flutter and Node Js
+- 🌱 I’m currently - learning Flutter and Node Js
-- 👯 I’m looking to collaborate on writing REST Api's
+- 👯 I’m looking to collaborate on - writing REST Api's
 - 🤔 I’m looking for help with - Architecting Flutter App
-- 💬 Ask me about - Swift, Objective C, iOS App Architecture and releasing apps to store
+- 💬 Ask me about: Swift, Objective C, iOS App Architecture and releasing apps to store
-- 📫 How to reach me: w
+- 📫 How to reach me: [linkedin.com/in/kevin-vishal-ba14524b](https://www.linkedin.com/in/kevin-vishal-ba14524b/)
-- 💬 Hobbies : Fixing (Not a pro mechanic) and Riding Bikes
+- 💬 Hobbies: Fixing and Riding Bikes
 - ⚡ Fun fact: If I'm not found here, I'll most probably be restoring my bikes!
 - 😄 Pronouns: him/he